-The Shaping and Functional Materials Division of Fraunhofer IFAM is operating R&D facilities in Bremen, Dresden, and Oldenburg.
+The Shaping and Functional Materials Division of Fraunhofer IFAM is operating R&D facilities in Bremen and Dresden.
 It develops customized materials using optimized manufacturing methods and processes.

 R&D activities range from materials and shaping processes to the development, functionalization and evaluation of components and systems.
 This results in customer-specific solutions for a range of industries including automotive, medical technology, aviation and aerospace, environmental and energy technology, machine and plant construction, and the electronics industry.

 In Shaping, the focus is on economic and resource-friendly production of highly complex precision components.
 Building on two core competencies - Metallic Materials and Shaping and Functionalization - R&D activities aim at increasing the functional density of components.
 The services include component design, simulation of shaping processes, implementation in production, and appropriate training of industry personnel.